geoparse/geoparse/README.md

   </tr>
 </table>

-If you are working with trajectory data, `plp` can display the direction of movement using the antpath parameter, as shown in the right image.
+#### Trajectory
+`plp` can treat a trajectory as a series of points and visualize it, as described in the previous sections.
+By default, the points are colored blue, but this can be changed using the `point_color` parameter.
+As with other point visualizations mentioned earlier, you can customize the color based on a feature value, e.g., `vin` in the right-hand map, to distinguish between different journeys.

 <table>
   <tr>